 Envision Freedom has a long history of strategic innovation and evolution.
 Observing the emergence of bail funds across the country, we envisioned a hub for funds to learn, grow, and make a collective impact.
 In 2016 BCBF launched and incubated the National Bail Fund Network until it became independent in 2018.
 During that period, we provided crucial operational and fiscal support to national bailouts.
 In 2018, with our partners VOCAL-NY and Five Boro Defenders, we co-launched Court Watch NYC, a volunteer-powered program that harnesses the power of New Yorkers to organize for transformative change of the criminal legal system.
 At the end of 2019, Court Watch NYC became a full fledged program of Envision Freedom Fund (then known as BCBF).

 In response to intensifying ICE raids and enforcement of immigration laws, in 2018 we began paying immigration bond.
 We know that freeing someone is an act of resistance against the criminal legal and immigration systems—intertwined systems of punishment that feed off each other to target and control low-income communities of color.
-Since then, we’ve spent over $5 million to free nearly 600 of our immigrant neighbors.
+Since then, we’ve spent over $6.7 million to free more than 700 of our immigrant neighbors.
 Just like our work paying bail, we harness our results and on-the-ground experiences to demonstrate that immigration bond and detention harm, rather than protect, our communities.

 During uprisings following the murder of George Floyd in Spring 2020, BCBF received an outpouring of unsolicited financial support.
 We understand that supporting Black-led social change is foundational to addressing the systemic inequality driving nationwide uprisings against police violence and systemic racism.
 Because true social change requires leadership of directly impacted communities, supporting these groups is more than just aligned with our mission and values, it is required by it.
 Recognizing the historic nature of this moment, as BCBF we distributed $4.6 million. $2.3 million went to support bail for demonstrators where most needed across the country.
 An additional $2.3 million was allocated to support Black-led collectives, organizations, and organizers in New York State working to mobilize communities around police brutality, incarceration, and other injustices.